jcapco/lnumber/README.md

 qft10     |   0.07s  | 1.7 s   | 1 min      | 0.8 hrs       |  1.84 days  | \*  |

 \* Note Measured

+## Acknowledgement

+Many thanks to my co-authors in the first paper proposing the algorithm and other people who motivated me to do this:
+Matteo Gallet, Georg Grasseger, Cristoph Koutschan, Jan Legersky, Niels Lubbes and Josef Schicho.

+I would also like to thank [RISC](https://risc.jku.at/) for allowing me to use their computers for some of my benchmarks.

 ## Citing